priyalviroja/security-paradox/src/epiphanies/trust-as-a-control-surface.md

 The zero-trust architecture created a high-trust culture problem.
 They'd eliminated technical trust and replaced it with organizational distrust.
 And distrust is hydraulic—it finds the path of least resistance.

-I watched their productivity collapse.
-I watched their security posture degrade.
-I watched the CISO get fired.
+Productivity collapsed.
+Security posture degraded.
+The CISO was fired.

-Then I reviewed a different company.
-They took a different approach:
+Another company took a different approach:

 "We trust our engineers.
 But we verify.
 We give broad access, but we monitor.
 We enable autonomy, but we detect anomalies.
 We make the secure path the easy path, not the only path."